Sadie Robertson Reacts After Fan Unfollows Her Over Postpartum Body Photo - E! Online

 On Sunday, Aug.
 22, the 24-year-old Duck Dynasty alum posted an Instagram photo of herself wearing a pair of jeans not long after welcoming daughter Honey James, along with a pic wearing the same pair that was previously taken while she was a month pregnant with the bundle of joy.
 Sadie and husband Christian Huff welcomed their first child in May.

-In her caption, Sadie mentioned that she received a DM from a fan who said that she and her daughters were unfollowing the star.
+In her caption, Sadie mentioned receiving a DM from a fan who said that she and her daughters were unfollowing the star.
 Sadie wrote it's "totally fine to unfollow me, but it was WHY that got me," as the fan didn't appreciate that Sadie appeared to "brag and flaunt my body," according to the caption.

 "I thought about how I could've told her that I didn't 'bounce back' how you may perceive outwardly," Sadie wrote.
 "I could tell her about parts of me that haven't healed yet.
-I could tell her about the bumps that I still have covering half of my body since birth bc of a new allergy triggered by a stressful labor.
-I could've told her things my doctor has told me, & the counselor i saw helped me through.
+I could tell her about the bumps that I still have covering half of my body since birth bc of a new allergy triggered by a stressful labor."

+The star continued, "I could've told her things my doctor has told me, & the counselor i saw helped me through.
 I could've told her how a lot of things I don't tell people, but I didn't."

 She explained that she prefers to post the good things in her life but that she doesn't see this as bragging, and that the past year was about "me as a person growing."

-Sadie continued, "Ladies, I just want to challenge you not to become insecure bc of what someone else chooses to or not to post.
+Sadie added, "Ladies, I just want to challenge you not to become insecure bc of what someone else chooses to or not to post.
 Our confidence should not be found on the measure of how good or bad someone else is doing."